What to do with a written-off car

 What is a car insurance write-off?

-If your insurer deems your car to be an insurance write-off, you may receive a cash payout equal to the market value of the vehicle, provided you have the right level of insurance.
+If your insurer deems your car to be an insurance write-off, you should receive a cash payout equal to the market value of the vehicle, provided you have the right level of insurance.

 Who decides whether my car will be repaired or written off?